galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 >    > The first job takes longer in some installation scenarios because the ToolFactory dependencies are installed before the tool can run.
 >    {: .comment}
 >
+> 2. Execute
+>
 > 2. Explore the outputs - do they match what you expected?
 >
-> 3. Refresh the view - click the home icon (or the "Analysis" tab) - to see the new tool in the `ToolFactory Generated Tools` section of the tools menu.
+> 3. Refresh the page - click the home icon (or the "Analysis" tab) - to see the new tool in the `ToolFactory Generated Tools` section of the tools menu.
 >
 > 4. Run the tool that has been added - Select the new tool and examine the form.
 Check that all the changes are as they should be.
 >